circleci/circleci-docs/jekyll/_ccie/single-box.md

 4. Visit port 8800 on the machine in a web browser to complete the guided installation process.

-5. After completing the SSL certificate, license upload, admin password, hostname configuration, GitHub OAuth registration, and protocol settings the application will start up.
+5. Complete the SSL certificate, license upload, admin password, hostname configuration, GitHub OAuth registration, and protocol settings to begin application start up.

 6. Open the CircleCI Enterprise app and click Get Started to authorize your GitHub account.
 The Add Projects page appears where you can select a project for your first build.